Leibniz's Influence on Kant

 Kant had no illusions about the natural goodness of human beings, but his concept of development, of the unfolding of latent potentials, is central to his anthropology and his philosophy of history.
 Development was, however, as much of a duty as an inevitability.
 He accepted Leibniz’s teleology of history: “We should be content with providence and with the course of human affairs as a whole, which does not begin with good and then proceed to evil, but develops gradually from worse to better…” (8:123).
 Alarmed by colonial depredations, Kant nevertheless saw social and geopolitical conflict as necessary and he tried to find redeeming aspects to group aggression and interracial conflict as preconditions of pacification, civilization, and progress.
 Kant’s noxious views on sex and race distinguish him from Leibniz, overall, the more generous philosopher, whose view it is that God maximizes the richness and diversity of creation.
 To be sure, the Kantian tendency to pathologize the other flowed from an excess of moral fervour.
 True to his rejection of the Principle of Contradiction, Kant saw the human soul as the battleground of animalistic instincts vs. moral duties.
 Effeminacy and savage indolence were combated by virtue.
 Yet the deprivations that had to be endured by a person of strong moral fibre exercising a good will were, he recognized, real deprivations.
 If the struggle for self-mastery and self-improvement that he urged on his readers was not to seem, and indeed to be a pointless exercise, then knowledge, as he expressed it in the Preface to the second edition of the Critique of Pure Reason, had to be denied in order to make room for faith (B xxx).
 This antirationalism would have been unthinkable in a Leibnizian text.

-For Kant, philosophy is a stern and masculine discipline frequently calling for graceless prose; the enchanting views of the Monadology are antithetical to its purpose.
-We know that Kant purported to dislike, though he almost certainly used, the popularizations and salon philosophy associated with such semi-Leibnizian works as Bernard Fontenelle's Dialogues on the Plurality of Worlds (1696), Emilie du Chatelet's Institutions de physique (1740), and Euler's Letters to a German Princess (1768–72) (7:229–30).
+For Kant, philosophy is a stern and masculine discipline frequently calling for graceless prose.
+After publishing several floridly written popular works, and after acquiring his knowledge of physics through such accessible expositions as Bernard Fontenelle’s Dialogues on the Plurality of Worlds (1696), Emilie du Chatelet’s Institutions de physique (1740), and Euler’s Letters to a German Princess (1768–72) (7:229–30), Kant traded literary charm for technicality, rigor, and repetition, especially in the first two Critiques.
+The enchanting views of the Monadology which Leibniz himself may have regarded as a jeu d’esprit were antithetical to philosophy’s true purpose.
 Yet Kant finally aestheticizes Leibniz, claiming that he meant only to express a view of the world that is true in its own way.
 The history of philosophy, Kant suggests, is not to be assessed in terms of right and wrong doctrines.
 To accuse Leibniz or Plato of errors is to take them as authorities, as one takes Cicero as the standard for Latin, and this is a confusion; for “there are no classical authors in Philosophy” (8: 218).

 - Allison, Henry (ed.), 1973, The Kant-Eberhard Controversy, Baltimore: Johns Hopkins University Press.